-1. Kale May Help Boost The Immune System
+1. Helps Boost The Immune System

 Kale may strengthen the immune system.

-This is because kale contains many essential vitamins, minerals, and antioxidants that help to keep the body healthy and functioning properly.
+This is because kale contains many essential vitamins, minerals, and antioxidants that help keep the body healthy and functioning properly.

 The vitamins in kale aid in cell development and growth, allowing the immune system to stay strong and fight off infections more effectively.

 Additionally, kale is full of powerful antioxidants that can protect cells from free radical damage, which weakens immunity over time.